nanderto/PubSub/README.md

 	IEsentStoreProvider<Customer> store = new EsentStoreProvider<Customer>();
     ```

-2. Create a new pblisher channel
+2. Create a new publisher channel

     ```cs
 	var pubsub = new PublishSubscribeChannel<Customer>(new EsentStoreProvider<Customer>());